 There is a different way of serving Hashem, as ayin.
 The thought process of ayin is completely different.
-I will let Hashem take over, I myself am too weak.
-If I try too much it is audacious.
-I will give myself to the Master of the universe and let Him take me wherever He wants.
-This is the mida of Avraham ohavi, who said "I am nothing but dust."
-This also the mida of Moshe who said v'nachnu ma.
-This was also the mida of David Hamelech, who said ani tola'as v'lo ish, "I am [insignificant as a] worm."
-Hashem shelters me and protects me.
+I will let Hashem take over, since I myself am too weak.
+If I try too much, it is audacious.
+I will give myself over to the Master of the universe and let Him take me wherever He wants.
+This is the midda that Avraham expressed when he said, "I am nothing but dust," that Moshe expressed when he said v'nachnu mah.
+Dovid Hamelech similarly said, "Anochi tola'as v'lo ish, I am [insignificant as a] worm and not a man," Hashem shelters me and protects me (Tehillim 22:7).

-This is how Hashem treated Bnei Yisrael when he took them out of Mitzrayim, as Hashem told us before He gave us the Torah.
-Va'esa eschem al kanfei nesharim v'avi eschem aleiy.
+This is how Hashem treated Bnei Yisrael when He took them out of Mitzrayim, as the pasuk says, "Va'esa eschem al kanfei nesharim va'avi eschem eilaiy" (Shemos 19:4).
 Hashem lifted Bnei Yisrael onto clouds of glory and carried them to Sinai to receive the Torah.
-Still today, we are riding on His wings.
-We are nothing, like little children clinging on to our mother's bosom, as the verse in Tehilim says, k'yonek al shdei imo.
+Today, too, we are riding on His wings.
+We are nothing, like little children clinging to our mother's bosom, as the pasuk (Tehillim 131:2) describes, k'gamul alay imo.
 Like a baby who completely identifies with and clings to his mother, we cling to Hashem, our father and mother.
 From this perspective, the nothingness of a human being is his greatness, because it means he has a complete connection with Hashem.

-We are each involved in this paradox between yesh and ayin.
+We are all involved in this paradox between yeish and ayin.
 We are powerful and yet we are helpless, we are mature adults and at the same time helpless babies.
 We confront this paradox all the time.
 There are things that we should do, and there are things that are beyond our control.
-We live with this paradox all the time.
 We have to work to get our jobs done, and we must be willing to step back to let Hashem do the work.
-We need to be humble at times.

-F. Shabbos and Yesh and Ayin
+-- F -- Shabbos and Yeish and Ayin

-During the six days of the week we are a yesh.
+During the six days of the week, we are a yeish.
 We build the world and finish God's creation.
 We have responsibilities and work to get done.
 We are designed to work hard, to build this world into a better place.
 We may not be passive!
-Passivity would be criminal, lo saamod al dam reiecha.
+Passivity would be criminal; lo sa'amod al dam rei'echa (Vayikra 19:16).
 We have to stop the injustice of the world.
-Tzedek tzedek tirdof.
+Tzedek tzedek tirdof (Devarim 16:20).
 We must pursue justice.
 We cannot just say it is Hashem's job.
-We were given the Torah which commands us to do good, v'asisa ha'yashar v'hatov.
+We were given the Torah which commands us to do good, v'asisa ha'yashar v'hatov (Devarim 6:18).
 We have to fight evil and increase goodness.
 This is our mission during the six days of the week.

 Shabbos, though, is the day of the Almighty.
 Our labors of the six days cease.
 The word Shabbos comes from the word shoveis, to cease and to quiet down.
-It is also related to the word l'hashbis, which is the command to nullify our chametz before Pesach.
-On Shabbos we make ourselves null and void.
+It also is related to the word l'hashbis, which is the command to nullify our chametz before Pesach.
+On Shabbos, we make ourselves null and void.
 We give everything back to Hashem.
 He gave us the world for six days.
-On Shabbos we give it back to Him and say, "It's Your world.
-We are null and void compared to Your greatness and infinite nature."
+On Shabbos, we give it back to Him and say, "It's Your world.
+We are null and void compared to Your great and infinite nature."